chromalence/zcore/README.md

 and i mean TINY.. if you use tbt ( tiny binary tool ) which helps compiling with the agressive flags and stripping needed to make it EVEN.
-SMALLER. you can get a hello world in like 300~ bytes which is really cool. i got a SHELL. in 710~ bytes. thats kinda crazy. no its not atsh because that is completely dependency-less its like 20 bytes smaller because it needs to include everything inside there but if you want a STABLE, NO TROUBLESHOOTING project that doesnt aim for binary size, maybe skip zcore.
+SMALLER. you can get a hello world in like 300~ bytes which is really cool. i got a SHELL. in 680~ bytes. thats kinda crazy. but if you want a STABLE, NO TROUBLESHOOTING project that doesnt aim for binary size, maybe skip zcore.
 ### IF YOU DONT WANT TBT
 compile flags:
 ```bash